No matter how big or small, we’ve all experienced some kind of trauma as children.

 3. Look at pictures of yourself as a child

-4. Recreate what you loved to do as a child
+4. Reparent your inner child by recreating what you loved to do as a child

 Sit down and think about what you loved to do as a child.
-Maybe you liked climbing trees, playing with toy blocks, cuddling toy bears or eating warm porridge.
+Maybe you liked climbing trees, playing with toy blocks, cuddling toy bears, or eating warm porridge with raisins.
 Make time to include whatever activity you loved to do as a child in your present life.

-One of the most powerful ways to reconnect with your inner child to heal childhood traumas, is to do an inner journey.
+One of the most powerful ways to reconnect with your inner child and heal childhood traumas is to go on an inner journey.

 For beginners, I recommend two types of inner journeys: those done through meditation, and those done through visualization.